bruceravel/demeter/documentation/Athena/analysis/diff.rst

-The integrated areas obtained by computing a sequence over all groups marked in the group list can be plotted by clicking the button labeled :kbd:`Plot integrated areas for all marked groups,light`.
+The integrated areas obtained by computing a sequence over all groups marked in the group list can be plotted by clicking the button labeled :button:`Plot integrated areas for all marked groups,light`.
 The result of this shown below.

 .. _fig-diffareas: